Thursday, November 11

 Facts about kites

 First, I want to say a big thank you to all the Veterans out there.
-Thank you for your service, your sacrifices, and our freedom!
+Thank you for your service, your sacrifices, and your freedom!

-Today we are on letter Kk of the Gratitude Alphabet!
+Today, we are on the letter Kk of the Gratitude Alphabet!

 K is for Kite!